mimmato/mimmato.github.io/_posts/2024-11-01-Java-Class-Methods-Constructor.md

 ## Java Class and java file

 A class in Java is the fundamental building block of an application.
-Each class typically resides in its own .java file, and the file name should match the class name.
+Each class typically resides in its own .java file, while the file name should match the class name.

 Classes are organized into packages, which provide a way to group related classes together.
 Java's package structure mirrors the file system, making it easier to manage large applications.